Micaiah-Chang/vgmc-vote-script/docs/readme.txt

 If you want to change something for a user, open up their file and change the trackname / link there

-This is what you need to do as the topic progresses.

-If you've forgotten what the last post you updated until was, go to 'last_updated.txt' and that will have the the most recent post.

 How to update the Tally Sheet: